 Overall we find that people are not afraid of cutting their hair short, but rather of changing their looks, and being different than usual.

-How can you prepare for getting your hair cut to 3mm short, so you do not feel uncomfortable after it’s done?
+How can you prepare for getting your hair cut to 3mm short?

 Growing some facial hair before the big chop can ease adjusting to our new look.
 It can function as an anchor – something that remains the same, lowering the impact of the new cut and the sudden change.